lambdaclass/concrete/ROADMAP.md

    dependency/package boundary, and one negative where report output would otherwise disagree with the checker diagnostic.

-5. Add stable interned fact IDs.
+5. Add stable interned fact IDs. **(≡ #9 — one substrate: build these AS the `CompilerDB` interned-ID space, not a separate ID scheme to reconcile later.)**
    Before more report/proof/package/editor facts grow, introduce deterministic internal identities for resolved names, type constructors, generic instantiations, capability sets, target facts, proof obligations, report